Best Free Website Monitoring Tools: 7 Options Compared for 2026

 Why It Ranks #1

-Most free monitoring plans limit you to email alerts.
+• SMS and phone call alerts on the free plan.
+Most free monitoring plans limit you to email.
 If your site goes down at 2am, an email sits unread until morning.
-Notifier includes SMS and phone call alerts on the free plan, which means you actually get woken up when something breaks.
-That alone puts it ahead of every other free tier on this list.
+A phone call gets you out of bed.

-Notifier notification options showing email, SMS, phone call, and Slack alerts
+Notifier notification options showing email, SMS, phone call, Slack, and Discord alerts

 Alert channels available on Notifier's free plan.